What is the Difference Between an HMO, EPO, and PPO?

 Who is responsible for getting pre-certification?

 Your doctor will help you decide which procedures require hospital care and which can be handled on an outpatient basis.
-If your doctor is in the Cigna network, he or she will arrange for pre-certification.
+If your doctor is in the Cigna network, they will arrange for pre-certification.
 If you use an out-of-network doctor, you are responsible for making the arrangements.
 Your plan materials will identify which procedures require pre-certification.

 How do I find out if my doctor is in the Cigna plan’s network before I enroll?